wantbuild/want/doc/34_Core_Library.md

 Want will return an error quickly when a cycle is detected.
 There is no risk of launching an infinite circular process.

-Selecting from `GROUND` never produces a cycle.
-It is the state of Module as-is, before any build steps have been computed.
+Selecting from `GROUND` never produces a cycle.  `GROUND` is the state of Module as-is, before any build steps have been computed.

 Selecting from `DERIVED` can produce cycles, because it depends on the build output.
 An expression which makes a selection can only be computed after expressions which output to that selection.